-My career as a writer began in Cincinnati when, as a boy of six, I wrote a story for my father after he had cut off part of his big toe with the lawn mower.
-I didn't write another story until my sophomore year at Ohio State, where I enrolled in a short story writing course just to be near a girl I liked.
+My career as a writer began when, as a boy of six, I wrote a story for my father after he had cut off part of his big toe with the lawn mower.
+I didn't write another story until my sophomore year at Ohio State when I enrolled in a short story writing course just to be near a girl I liked.
 When I couldn’t woo the girl with my stories, I followed another girl into a poetry writing class to try my hand at writing love poems.
 The result, sadly, was another failed attempt at getting the girl and a collection of poorly written Journey songs.
 I did learn, however, that I truly enjoyed the challenge of writing.

 After graduating from Ohio State, I decided that I needed to read much more literature before I could actually write it myself.
 In order to pay the bills, I put my English degree to good use by working as a Laboratory Manager for the Department of Zoology at Ohio State.
 It didn’t take me long to streamline the routine of feeding and caring for my menagerie of leeches, hissing cockroaches, snakes, tortoises, starfish, sponges, and various microbial life forms.
-After my first month at work, I was able to perform my duties in less than two hours, which left me six hours everyday to read and write.
+After my first month at work, I was able to perform my duties in less than two hours, which left me six hours every day to read and write.
 In the five years that I held the lab job, I wrote nearly 2,000 pages of poetry and stories, many of which relied heavily on the landscape and rich literary tradition of Ohio.

 My days now are no longer filled with the desire to find new landscapes; rather they are filled with showing my son the landscapes that I grew up with, the landscapes that I never really left behind but carried with me deep in my blood like the DNA of an ancient and mysterious ancestor whose life I still have much to learn about.